tangrams/cartography-docs/api-reference.md

 ## Mapzen API keys

 API keys can be set as a global variable which allows you to easily change them when starting a new project or updating your key.
 As API keys are not set to a particular product, you can use the same key for using both vector and terrain tile services.
-This is set in Tangram JS and updates the YAML files as a global variable.
+This is set in Tangram and updates the YAML files as a global variable.

 ### sdk_api_key